chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 The operator is also on the lookout for certain aircraft types like high-end fighters (e.g. F-22).
 Therefore, the model must produce a warning flag when (a) it predicts an F-22 with a low level of confidence or (b) when it predicts aircraft that it typically confuses as F-22s (e.g. F-16).

 ## Appropriate Metrics
-In this post, we will focus focus on the model's ability to make good recommendations for the aircraft in the images.
+In this post, we will focus on the model's ability to make good recommendations for the aircraft in the images.
 Hence, I'll be using **top-1 accuracy**, **top-2 accuracy**, and **top-3 accuracy**.
 These measure whether the true label was in the top *n* predicted classes.

-For intuitive purposes, we assume than an ISR team processes 1,500 images a day, which is about 60 per hour or 1 per minute.
+For simplicity, we assume that an ISR team processes 1,500 images a day, which is about 60 per hour or 1 per minute.
 We also assume the following modes of model deployment:

 * **Supervised autonomous tagging (man-on-the-loop):** The system automatically tags images with the top predicted class, and the operator jumps in whenever the tag is wrong.
 Top-1 accuracy is relevant here.
-* **Semi-autonomous tagging (man-in-the-loop):* The system automatically tags images with the top predicted class **if the predicted probability is greater than 99%*.
+* **Semi-autonomous tagging (man-in-the-loop):** The system automatically tags images with the top predicted class **if the predicted probability is greater than 99%*.
 Otherwise, it presents the top 3 classes, and the operator must input the correct tag.
 We assume that if the top 3 classes contains the true tag, there is close to no effort for the operator.
+At all times, the operator must jump in if the tag is wrong.
 Therefore, a combination of top-1 accuracy and top-3 accuracy is relevant here.

 ### Sidenote on Evaluation
-I think that deciding to incorporate a model purely on the model metrics is an incomplete approach because it disregards the level of autonomy with which the model will operate.
-If the model is meant to be used in semi-autonomous (i.e. man-in-the-loop) or supervised autonomous (i.e. man-on-the-loop), then an operator ought to be part of the evaluation.
+I think that deciding to incorporate a model purely on the model metrics is insufficient because it disregards the level of autonomy with which the model will operate.
+If the model is meant to be used in semi-autonomous (i.e. man-in-the-loop) or supervised autonomous (i.e. man-on-the-loop) mode, then an operator ought to be part of the evaluation.
 This is because you're not just evaluating a model, you're evaluating a **man-machine team**.

 # A Convolutional Neural Network (CNN) from Scratch
 In this section, I'll be sharing about (1) the first model I built, (2) the final model I built, and (3) some key learning pointers from the testing process.
 I assume the reader has some basic understanding of Convolutional Neural Networks (CNNs) and the types of parameters involved.
-This [article on Medium](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4) provides a good overview.
+[This article on Medium](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4) provides a good overview.

 ## The First Model
-I started with an extremely simple model: 4 convolutional blocks each with one convolutional layer and one max pooling layer with batch normalisation after, and a fully-connected (FC) layer with 32 nodes.
+I started with an extremely simple model: (a) 4 convolutional blocks, each comprising one convolutional layer, one max pooling layer, and batch normalisation after the pooling layer, and (b) a fully-connected (FC) layer with 32 nodes.
 My key considerations were:

 1. **Start Small.** I don't have a top-end GPU, so I had to be prudent with the size and complexity of the model.
 I also wanted the most parsimonious model possible.
 2. **Opportunity to Experiment with Parameters.** To figure out best practices in testing models, there is no shortcut - you need experience in tweaking your model, interpreting the results, and making further adjustments.

-I used the following settings:
+I used the other settings below.
+Generally, nothing changed throughout except the learning rate, which was specially-adjusted for each tested model.

 * Input size: 70x70 (found after some experimentation)
 * For all convolutional layers: